 The Atlanta DragonCon parade, is the largest and one of the best parades in the city.
 It doesn’t matter how old you are or even if you’re a Sci-Fi fan, there is something for everyone at the Dragon Con parade, Klingons, Harry Potter characters, pirates, stormtroopers, Mad Max back from the ThunderDome, even princesses.

 He had been plotting the attack all week.
 The weapon was concealed so well, that I didn’t even know my son had it until it was drawn, a surprise attack on one of the most notorious villains in the galaxy, Darth Vader.
 So started our morning at the Atlanta Dragon Con Parade.
-The 2016 parade kicks off on Saturday, Sept.
-3 at 10 a.m. with an expected 3,200 costumed participants marching!
+The 2017 parade kicks off on Saturday, Sept.
+2 at 10 a.m.

 The galactic battle above had me rolling with laughter, and proves that the DragonCon Parade is really for everyone.
 My teen just whipped out his plastic lightsaber, autographed by Jedi Mickey during a Star Wars Weekends trip, and began dueling with Darth Vader.
 Vader was good-natured about the attack, stopping his Dragon Con parade preparations to duel with my teenager for a few minutes.
 The stormtrooper wasn’t as friendly.
 It’s a costume buddy, not the real world.
 Lighten up.